christina-chang-tw/PyOctal/README.md

 ## Installation

 Before installing any of the software, please make sure that you know exactly the operating system that you are running on and whether it is 32-bit or 64-bit.

-### Git Bash (Optional)

-If you have not install Git, install the newest correct version of Git for your Windows system.
-Git is a source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-This is a very useful tool to keep track of the newest information being pushed onto the remote Github repository.

 ### Environment